What You Actually Need to Know From the 2025 Medicare Trustees Report

 Medicare Advantage

-- For LCCP-HMOs, enrollment is expected to remain relatively flat, increasing by 0.4 percent in 2024 following growth of 0.5 percent in 2023.
+• LCCP-PPO enrollment is expected to increase by 4 percent in 2025 after growth of 11 percent in 2024.

 Estimated Depletion Date

-The Trustees still agree that there’s just not enough money to keep funding Medicare.
+The Trustees still agree that there’s not enough money to keep funding Medicare Part A long term.

-Medicare Cost ProjectionsThe report is still really cautious, with tons of disclaimers basically saying that anything can happen despite all these projections: “There is substantial uncertainty in the economic, demographic, and health care projection factors for HI trust fund expenditures and revenues.”
-(Page 28).
-In fact, the report says that every year.
+“There is substantial uncertainty in the economic, demographic, and health care projection factors for HI trust fund expenditures and revenues.” (p.
+27)

 In other words, Medicare needs to balance the checkbook, and there are only two ways to do it – get more coming in or spend less.
 Both of which are difficult to do.